Naereen/web-sphinx/apk.en.rst

 I list them by categories, following the categories already used on my phones.

-... sidebar:: This page is about applications for Android™
+... note:: This page is about applications for Android™

    For more details, it may be useful to go elsewhere for more information: